How to Build a Reliable Customer Data Infrastructure

 What Are the Modules of Customer Data Infrastructure?

-Generally, there are three modules or components in any customer data infrastructure initiative.
+Generally, there are three modules or components in any customer data infrastructure initiative:

 The first is known as a source, which is where all the data comes from.
 A source can be a desktop browser, mobile app, or even a server inside a data center that feeds information into your business.
 Even still, a source could be a cloud-based application that generates information or really any server that emits data relevant to your customers.
+Here are some examples of sources for your CDI.

 The second piece of customer data infrastructure is the data itself.
 As data is collected from sources, it's ingested into the CDI in real-time.
 From there, the data is transformed, filtered and mapped to your destinations according to your CDI data governance preferences.